dosemu2/dosemu2/doc/README.txt

    except for `:ro'.
      _________________________________________________________________

 2.1.2.
-Controling amount of debug output
+Controlling amount of debug output

-   DOSEMU will help you finding problems, when you enable its debug messages.
-These will go into the file, that you defined via the `-o file' or `-O' commandline option (the later prints to stderr).
+   DOSEMU will help you find problems, when you enable its debug messages.
+These will go into the file, that you defined via the `-o file' or `-O' commandline option (the latter prints to stderr).
 If you do not specify any -O or -o switch, then the log output will be written to ~/.dosemu/boot.log.
 You can preset the kind of debug output via